shrey2109/scratchcard-react/README.md

 | data                 | `"no default value, **required**""` | 'This indicates the text inside the scratch card.'                                                    |
 | handleCoverScratched | `"no default value`                 | 'This denotes the function that may be executed once the card is scratched.'                          |

+- Feel free to raise Pull Request if you find any bug or any improvement.

 ## Created By @shrey2109

 My name is Shrey Parikh.